Maritime shows up for inaugural Top Women in Maritime Celebration

 Maritime shows up for inaugural Top Women in Maritime CelebrationWritten by Heather Ervin

 Marine Log’s Top Women in Maritime Celebration award event, held November 11 at the World War II Museum in New Orleans, La., exceeded expectations with over 225 attendees coming together to celebrate the outstanding achievements of women in the maritime industry.

 This year’s event highlighted the growing influence and leadership of women across all sectors of the maritime world, and the atmosphere was filled with a sense of inspiration and camaraderie.

 The event, hosted by Marine Log’s Editor in Chief Heather Ervin, honored this year’s winners for their exceptional contributions to the industry.
-Brief remarks were given by Taylor Dickerson, president of Women in Maritime Operations (WIMOs); Ally Cedeno, founder and president of the Women Offshore Foundation; and Christina Liviakis Gianopulos, president of WISTA USA.
+Brief remarks were given by Taylor Dickerson, president of Women in Maritime Operations (WIMOs) (the premier sponsor of the event); Ally Cedeno, founder and president of the Women Offshore Foundation (association sponsor); and Christina Liviakis Gianopulos, president of WISTA USA (association sponsor).
 Each speaker focused on what being a woman in the maritime industry has looked like for them and why these important associations and foundations were created to help support others.

 The awards ceremony was a showcase of the trailblazing women who have been making significant strides in a traditionally male-dominated field.
 Attendees, including maritime leaders, sponsors, and industry professionals, gathered to celebrate the honorees’ achievements and discuss the ongoing advancements women are driving in maritime.

 Gary Lynch, publisher of Marine Log, reflected on the night’s success: “What a remarkable evening for everyone involved.
-We had a huge turnout to honor and celebrate the Top Woman in Maritime.
+We had a huge industry turnout to honor and celebrate the Top Woman in Maritime.
 Our speakers, sponsors, and attendees, both men and women, joined forces to recognize the growing influence of women in the maritime industry.
 It was truly inspiring.”

 In addition to the award ceremony, the event offered a unique opportunity for networking and discussion, with many in the industry expressing their commitment to fostering diversity and inclusion within the maritime sector.